Lectionary Resource for Catholics: word-sunday.com

 Acting With Justice and Mercy

-The prophetic book of Baruch was written to explain the Babylonian exile as God's judgement, to praise the wisdom of God's Law, and to foretell the restoration of Jerusalem.
+The prophetic book of Baruch was written to explain the Babylonian exile as God's judgment, to praise the wisdom of God's Law, and to foretell the restoration of Jerusalem.
 Today's passage is the final chapter of the book; it speaks of hope in God's mercy and justice.

 In 9:1-4, Baruch sees Jerusalem as a poor person who is raised to royal status by God.
 The robe of mourning and misery is the exile; the splendor of God's glory are "royal robes."
 [1] Notice that the exile infers distance from God and the loss of God's reputation among the nations; Israel's return means intimacy with God and an increase in God's reputation (his glory) among foreigners.